Trump had second conversation with Putin in Germany

 “A conversation over dessert should not be characterized as a meeting,” he said.

-A few leaders had their translators with them, but no other delegates attended the dinner, he said.
+“Fake News story of secret dinner with Putin is ‘sick.’
+All G 20 leaders, and spouses, were invited by the Chancellor of Germany.
+Press knew!” he wrote.

+A few minutes later he added: “The Fake News is becoming more and more dishonest!
+Even a dinner arranged for top 20 leaders in Germany is made to look sinister!”

-Trump and Putin’s relationship has been under scrutiny since the election campaign, when Trump repeatedly praised the Russian as a strong leader and publicly encouraged him to hack then-rival Hillary Clinton’s emails.
+Trump and Putin’s relationship has been under scrutiny since the election campaign, when Trump repeatedly praised Putin as a strong leader and publicly encouraged him to hack then-rival Hillary Clinton’s emails.
 Trump aides have since said he was joking.

 U.S. intelligence officials have concluded that the Russian government meddled in the 2016 election in order to help Trump.
 Trump has repeatedly cast doubt on their findings and dismissed investigations into potential collusion between his campaign and Moscow as a “witch hunt.”